openforis/sepal_ui/docs/source/tutorials/create-module.rst

 Create my first module
 ======================

-In this tutorial we will show How to get a ready to use module skeleton and synchronize it with a GitHub repository
+In this tutorial we will show How to get a ready to use module skeleton and synchronize it with a GitHub repository.
+The steps presented bellow will demonstrate the safest and most complete way of creating a new module from scratch.

 Create the GitHub repository
 ----------------------------